 Professor Kate Drummond AM

-She has published over 140 peer-reviewed articles and received more than $12 million in research funding.
-She is Co-Editor-in-Chief of the Journal of Clinical Neuroscience and immediate past Chief Examiner in Neurosurgery for the Royal Australasian College of Surgeons.
+Kate is Co-Editor-in-Chief of the Journal of Clinical Neuroscience and Editorial Board Member for the Journal of Neurosurgery.
+She is immediate past Chief Examiner in Neurosurgery for the Royal Australasian College of Surgeons.
+She has received the RACS Medal for Services to RACS.
+She has published over 140 peer-reviewed articles and received more than $15 million in research funding.
 She is Chair of Pangea Global Health Education, a for-impact organisation specialising in health education in low resource settings.

 Associate Professor Andrew Morokoff

 Associate Professor Andrew Morokoff is an academic neurosurgeon at Royal Melbourne Hospital and senior lecturer in the Department of Surgery University of Melbourne and is Head of the RMH Brain Tumour & Epilepsy Laboratory.